joaocarvalho00/Colorizer/README.md

 I had problems when training this algorithm because the model proposed by the authors is way beyond my computing capabilities because I was trying to train this in my laptop and each epoch took increasingly more time with the first one being like 10 hours.

-Even so I learned a bit abaout computer vision and about color spaces as I had to work with different color spaces ( LAB and RGB ) and try to understand what each one of them represented.
+Even so I learned a bit about computer vision and about color spaces as I had to work with different color spaces ( LAB and RGB ) and try to understand what each one of them represented.